mozman/ezdxf/docs/source/launcher.rst

                             minimal margin around the image in pixels, default is 10 --dpi DPI             output resolution in pixels/inch which is significant for the linewidth, default is 300
-      -v, --verbose         print more info
+      -v, --verbose         give more output

 Browse
 ------